Justintime50/nginx-php-docker/README.md

 A lightweight combined Nginx/PHP-FPM Docker image.

 This image has `msmtp` installed and configured `config/msmtprc` to send mail locally for testing via apps like `Mailcatcher` which will work out of the box (if Mailcatcher container is titled `mailcatcher`).
 This image also has `mysql_pdo` enabled to use with a database.
-There is a sample `nginx.conf` file in the `config` folder.
+There is a sample `nginx.conf` file in the `config` folder. `GD` is enabled for image processing and `zip` is installed for items that may need that.

 ## Usage